Classic-Mac/Classic-Mac.github.io/_posts/2025-01-04-networking.md

 ### What printers would be good for my 68K Mac?

 I firmly recommend any of the Apple-branded LaserWriters for any purpose but colour printing.
 Even printers as old as the LaserWriter and LaserWriter Plus are still quite viable printers, if a tad slow these days.
 If you absolutely need colour printing, you might want to check out an older HP DeskJet or a used Colour StyleWriter.
-For further information, Low End Mac's Chris Lawson also has a Mac Daniel article (awaiting other hosting) on choosing a good printer.